zirman/enigma/README.md

 *	Node.js >= 0.8.x

-	Node is used for the hosting the backend and and command line utilities to compile Enigma.
+	Node is used for the running hosting the backend and and command line build utilities.

 *	Ruby Gems